 “We have a simple, three-word guide for living the purpose-driven B2B life: Be.
 Do.
 Say.“

 But how can B2B companies ensure they are in sync with the desires, demands and decision-making criteria of a new generation that is judging them on so much more than product price and performance?
-At Avenue, where as the Director of Strategy I help midsize B2B organizations discover and live out their purpose, we encourage clients to follow a simple, three-word guide: Be.
+At Avenue, where as the Director of Strategy I work with midsize B2B companies to figure this out day in and day out, we encourage clients to live by a simple, three-word guide for living the purpose-driven B2B life: Be.
 Do.
 Say.

 1) Be something specific, meaningful and true.

 Your purpose, your “Why” must proceed directly, naturally and honestly from your “What.”
 However, getting at what you are as an organization must go much deeper than what you make.
 What’s your mission and vision?
 What are your essential values?